MegaManSec/JoshuaHu/_posts/2024-01-04-ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph.md

 ---

 All three of these images represent a cluster of servers that are intrinsically linked with SSH.
 The first image was generated using graphviz, while the second one was built using [Gephi](https://gephi.org/).
 As it turns out, graphviz can't handle extremely large networks and will simply crash with either out-of-memory or some other type of issue; that's where Gephi comes in.
 The third image was generated using [Cytoscape](https://Cytoscape.org/)'s yFiles Hierarchical Layout generation, and is also suites for very large networks.
+Cytoscape can also create cool web-based graphs [like this one](https://megamansec.github.io/SSH-Snake/) (try changing `layout`).

 In a future blog post, I will outline the process of creating graphs using these three software.